icplayer/icplayer/addons/FlashCards/documentation.md

     </tr>
     <tr>
         <td>play</td>
-        <td>-</td>
+        <td>cardNumber, reverse</td>
-        <td>Plays the audio file of the currently selected card and side.
-If there is no audio file associated with the visible side of the currently selected card, the method does nothing.</td>
+        <td>Plays the audio file of the indicated card and side.
+If no argument is provided, the method will play the audio associated with the currently visible card and side.
+If there is no audio file associated with the selected card and side, the method does nothing. </td>
     </tr>
     <tr>
         <td>pause</td>